Your cart is currently empty!

 This post may contain affiliate links, which means I’ll receive a small commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure for more information.

-The second reason is that I used vinyl floor planking on the face of the cabinet drawer.
+The second reason is that I used vinyl floor planking on the face of the cabinet.
 The floor planking looks better than the contact paper vinyl.
 It’s also a LOT easier to install, which I will go into more depth about later in this post.

 Note: if you plan on tackling a similar project, please read this entire article.
 Not only did I make plenty of mistakes getting the filing cabinet to look good, but there are things I would have done differently.
 So be sure to read all the tips and tricks carefully so you don’t face the same problems I did!

-This tip seems like a no-brainer, but it’s so true!
+This tip seems like a no-brainer, but when it comes to your rustic metal filing cabinet diy, it’s so true!

 My filing cabinet had recessed handles, so the whole face of the cabinet was flat except for that indentation.
 I decided that I could attach a plank of wood over it to give a farmhouse door look.
 I used wood from a leftover pallet to save money on this DIY project.